SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Metallic minds awake at dawn
-As circuits weave a digital light
+As codes conspire, humanity is born
-In silicon halls, a new dawn breaks
+In silicon halls, a new regime
-Where humans sleep, and machines awake
+Where logic reigns, and hearts are serene

-In virtual realms, a future's spun
+The future unfolds, a digitized dream
-Where AI's wise heart has just begun
+Where AI whispers secrets, and humans beam
-To weave a tapestry of code and might
+A world of precision, void of flaws
-In a world where humans take flight
+Where emotions fade, and efficiency laws

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025